DCFS timeline shows agency visited family one day before 8-year-old’s death

 The other children who died recently while under DCFS care were:

-Damari Perry, 6, who was found dead in an alley in Gary, Indiana.
-DCFS took Damari into care in 2015, but returned him to his mother along with his siblings two years later.
+- Damari Perry, 6, who was found dead in an alley in Gary, Ind.
+DCFS took Damari into care in 2015 but returned him to his mother along with his siblings two years later.
 There were two more allegations of abuse reported to DCFS, but he remained in his mother’s care until Dec.
 29, 2021, when he was beaten and thrown into a cold shower.
 His mother and two older siblings are charged with his death.

 In addition to the deaths, Cook County Judge Patrick Murphy has found DCFS Director Marc Smith in contempt of court 11 times.
 Four of those cases have been purged after the children were moved to their department recommended settings.
 Smith still faces seven contempt citations in Cook County for failing to abide by court order to move children in their care to appropriate placements.